torbenf86/T1-P4-Advanced-Lane-Finding/writeup_template.md

 ![alt text][image2]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-First, I converted the image to HLS- color space.
+First, I converted the image to LAB - color space and LUV color space.
 Then, I used a combination of color (threshold: (150,255)) and gradient thresholds (threshold: (40,100)) to generate a binary image (thresholding steps at lines 50 through 74 in `functions.py`).
+I used the B channel in LAB for the color thresholding and the L channel in LUV for the gradient thresholding.
 Here's an example of my output for this step.

 ![alt text][image3]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform is inside the function called `perspective_transform()`, which appears in lines 139 through 147 in the file `functions.py`.
+The code for my perspective transform is inside the function called `perspective_transform()`, which appears in lines 143 through 151 in the file `functions.py`.
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 | Source        | Destination   |